clemsonciti/palmetto-examples/LAMMPS/README.md

 mpirun -np 8 lmp -in in.lj > output.txt        # 8 MPI, 8 MPI/GPU
 # to write the output to a file
 ~~~

-#### Lammps build without kokkos and gpu

-This is a bit similar to the build with kokkos and gpu.
-In a non-gpu build, `kokkos` will
-help manage the OpenMP threads, and the corresponding make file is `../cmake/presets/kokkos-openmp.make`

 ### Several way to run LAAMPS